Quantum Pseudorandomness and Classical Complexity: Introduction

-If $\{\ket{\varphi_k}_{k \in \Key}\}$ is a family of PRSs, then by choosing $O_k = \ket{\varphi_k}\bra{\varphi_k}$ for each $k \in \Key$ to be the list of observables, we can use the above algorithm to determine whether $\rho$ is close to one of the states in the PRS ensemble.
+If $\{\ket{\varphi_k}\}_{k \in \Key}$ is a pseudorandom state ensemble, then by choosing $O_k = \ket{\varphi_k}\bra{\varphi_k}$ for each key $k \in \Key$ to be the list of observables, we can use the above algorithm to determine whether $\rho$ is close to one of the states in the PRS ensemble.
 A Haar-random state will be far from \textit{all} of the pseudorandom states with overwhelming probability.
 Hence, \Cref{thm:HKP} implies the existence of an algorithm that distinguishes the pseudorandom and Haar-random ensembles, by performing a polynomial number of random Clifford measurements and analyzing the results.
 The key observation is that the Clifford measurements can be performed efficiently, even though the resulting analysis (which operates on purely classical information) might be computationally expensive.

 Next, one could try to argue that the computationally difficult steps in the above algorithm can be made efficient with a $\mathsf{PP}$ oracle.
 However, we take a different approach.
 We adopt a Bayesian perspective: suppose that with $50\%$ probability we are given copies of a Haar-random state, and otherwise with $50\%$ probability we are given copies of a randomly chosen state from the pseudorandom ensemble.
 We wish to distinguish these two cases using only the results of the random Clifford measurements as observed data.
 One way to do this is via the Bayes decision rule: we compute the posterior probability of being Haar-random or pseudorandom given the measurements, and then guess the more likely result.
-In fact, the Bayes decision rule is well-known to be the \textit{optimal} decision rule in general, in the sense that any decision rule errs at least as often as the Bayes decision rule (see e.g. \cite[Chapter 4.4.1]{Ber13}).
+In fact, the Bayes decision rule is well-known to be the \textit{optimal} decision rule in general, in the sense that any decision rule errs at least as often as the Bayes decision rule (see e.g.\ \cite[Chapter 4.4.1]{Ber13-bayes-decision}).
 Hence, because the algorithm of Huang, Kueng, and Preskill (\Cref{thm:HKP}) distinguishes the Haar-random and pseudorandom ensembles with good probability, the Bayes decision rule conditioned on the random Clifford measurements must work \textit{at least} as well at the same distinguishing task.